 - Do you take hydrocodone every day, sometimes even when you do not feel you need to?

-- Do you take the drug even when you are alone?
+- Do you take the drug when you are alone?

 - Have you ever taken another opioid drug when hydrocodone was not available to you?

-- Have you ever done something dangerous or illegal in order to obtain more the drug including:
+- Have you ever done something dangerous or illegal to obtain more of the drug, including:

 - Doctor shopping?